Kenyon's identities for the height function and compactified free field in the dimer model: Introduction

 \subsection{Main result: bordered Riemann surfaces}

 The next natural step after Theorem~\ref{thma:domains} is to consider the dimer model on a bordered Riemann surface.
-The obstacle for applying discrete complex analysis tools in this setup is that they require the dimer graph to satisfy geometric constrains specific to the Euclidean metric.
-The way around this is to consider Riemann surfaces equipped with a locally flat metric with conical singularities and the dimers graphs adapted to this metric.
-Dimer model on such graphs has been studied in the recent work~\cite{basok2023dimers} of the author as a part of a bigger research program initiated in~\cite{BerestyckiLaslierRayI,BerestyckiLaslierRayII}.
+The obstacle for applying discrete complex analysis tools in this setup is that they require the dimer graphs to be adapted to the Euclidean metric on the plane.
+The way around this is to consider Riemann surfaces equipped with a locally flat metric with conical singularities.
+Dimer model in such a setup has been studied in the recent work~\cite{basok2023dimers} of the author as a part of a bigger research program initiated in~\cite{BerestyckiLaslierRayI,BerestyckiLaslierRayII}.
 The combination of these works provides a comprehensive description of the asymptotics of the dimer model sampled on Temperleyan graphs on Riemann surfaces (including multiply connected domains).

-In general, if one applies Kenyon's method in the aforementioned setup, one ends up with a collection of functions $f^{[\pm,\pm]}$ which are multivalued and, furthermore, may have singularities of the form $z^\theta$ at conical singularities of the metric.
+In general, if one applies Kenyon's method in the aforementioned setting, one ends up with a collection of functions $f^{[\pm,\pm]}$ which are multivalued and, furthermore, may have singularities of the form $z^\theta$ at conical singularities of the metric.
 The role of $dz$ in the correlation formulae~\eqref{eq:KenIdent_continuous} is played by a multivalued holomorphic differential $\omega$ defined so that $|\omega|^2$ is the locally flat singular metric on the surface.
 Kenyon's method produces harmonic differentials

 where $\omega^{[+]} = \omega$ and $\omega^{[-]} = \bar\omega$.
 These differentials correspond to height correlations evaluated with respect to a \emph{sign-indefinite} measure.
-The reason for these signs to occur lies in the way how Kasteleyn theorem (and hence the combinatorial identities~\eqref{eq:KenIdent_discrete}) changes with the change of the topology, see~\cite{Cimasoni} and references therein.
+The reason for the signs in the measure to occur lies in the way how the Kasteleyn theorem (and hence the combinatorial identities~\eqref{eq:KenIdent_discrete}) changes when the topology is non-trivial, see~\cite{Cimasoni} and references therein.

 To define a proper notion of a compactified free field let us consider an open Riemann surface $\Sigma_0$ with boundary components $B_0,\dots, B_n,\ n\geq 0,$ and $g_0$ handles.
 We say that a harmonic differential $u$ on $\Sigma_0$ has Dirichlet boundary conditions if each boundary component $B_j$ has a neighborhood in which the primitive $\int u$ defines a single-valued harmonic function that is constant on $B_j$. \begin{defin} Let $u$ be a harmonic differential on $\Sigma_0$ with Dirichlet boundary conditions.
 We say that $u$ is integer if for every path $\gamma$ connecting two boundary components we have $\int_\gamma u\in \ZZ$.
 Note that in this case for every loop $\gamma$ we must have $\int_\gamma u \in \ZZ$ as well. \end{defin} Generalizing the definition given above for planar domains we define a compactified free field $h$ on $\Sigma_0$ to be a multivalued random distribution that can be written as